Comic Book Confidential

-Comic Book Confidential is an documentary film, released in 1988.
+Comic Book Confidential is a documentary film, released in 1988.
 Directed by Ron Mann and written by Mann and Charley Lippincott, the film is a survey of the history of the comic book medium in the United States from the 1930s to the 1980s, as an art form and in social context.

 Plot

 The film includes profiles of twenty-two notable and influential talents in the comics field, such as Charles Burns, Art Spiegelman, Françoise Mouly, Frank Miller, Stan Lee, Will Eisner, Robert Crumb, Harvey Pekar and William M. Gaines.
 In interviews, the creators discuss their contributions and history, and read passages from their works over filmograph animations.
 Montages of comics through the decades, archival footage of an old 1950s show called Confidential File, and a live-action Zippy the Pinhead are featured.

 Production

 Development

 Ron Mann moved to Hollywood in 1985 following the success of Imagine the Sound and Poetry in Motion, but was $70,000 in debt after the failure of Listen to the City.
 Mann called Joe Medjuck seeking work and received contract to write three scripts for Ivan Reitman.
 He was able to pay his debts and had $100,000 in his bank account.

 Mann attended a comic book convention at the suggestion of Charley Lippincott.
 Mann talked to Emile de Antonio and bpNichol about making a film about comic books.
 Mann was hired to make an electronic press kit for Legal Eagles, after initially proposing to make a documentary about the making of the film.
 He decided to use the free film stock and crew he was given to interview comic book artists in New York.
 Universal Pictures was unimpressed with the footage Mann shot and requested that he return the footage.
 After this he considered making a film about Dario Fo, titled Enemy of the Obvious, and received a $35,000 grant from the Canada Council.
 However, he decided to not go forward as one of his friends made a film about the San Francisco Mime Troupe and gave back the grant.

-Mann returned to the comic books concept and the first investment was USD$5,000 from Feiffer's Swan Foundation, which later invested another USD$5,000.
+Mann returned to the comic books concept and the first investment was USD5,000 from Feiffer's Swan Foundation, which later invested another USD5,000.
 The Canada Council gave him a $35,000 grant.
 He planned on proposing a half-hour documentary to the Canadian Broadcasting Corporation and asked Don Haig to produce it, but Haig derided the project and asked "who reads comic books?".
 Haig agreed to produce, but they decided to expand the length of the film after conducting research.